{{ summaryTitle }}

 How to Use This Tool:

-2. Set Letters with a range such as A-F, a shortcut such as A-Z, vowels, or consonants, or a custom list such as B, D, P, Q. Repeated letters are kept once, and the warning box tells you when duplicates were removed.
+2. Set Letters with a range such as A-F, a shortcut such as A-Z, vowels, or consonants, or a custom list such as B, D, P, Q.

 Interpreting Results:

-How to interpret letter tracing worksheet result cues
+Letter tracing worksheet result cues and checks.

 Result cue What it means What to verify